Visual Art 1 Course Syllabus

 ASSIGNMENT SUBMISSION:

-will be turned in at the beginning of class on the due date.
-We will have classroom critiques of
+Assignments will be turned in at the beginning of class on the due date.
+We will have classroom critiques of everyone’s assignments.

 LATE WORK:

-will result in a lower grade; 10% will be deducted from the grade.
-No late work will be accepted a week after
+Late work will result in a lower grade; 10% will be deducted from the grade.
+No late work will be accepted a week after the due date.

 RESUBMISSIONS: